louismrose/csv2files/README.md

 ## Usage

-From within the csv2files directory, CSV 2 Files is invoked using:
+From within the csv2files directory, Csv2Files is invoked using:

-    ruby convert.rb
+    ruby csv2files.rb

 This assumes a CSV file called input.csv in the csv2files directory, and generates files to the output directory.
 Any existing files in the output directory are deleted.